AnyLog-co/documentation/examples/Resource Monitoring.md

 ### Periodically pushing the info to the aggregator node
-2. Using the scheduler, every 15 seconds the info is pushed to the aggregator node.
+Using the command below, the scheduler is configured (every 15 seconds) to push the info assigned to the topic ***operators*** to the aggregator node.
-On the aggregator node, the pushed info is organized by nodes and topics.
-The info organized in this example is called ***operators***
-    and can be retrieved on the aggregator node using thew following call:

 <pre>
 schedule name = monitor_operator and time = 15 seconds task run client 23.239.12.151:2048 monitor operators where info = !operator_stat